pdx-fanclub/fanclub-app/README.md

 ```
 ### OAuth 2.0

 Our implementation of OAuth is based on the flow as described in RFC-6749.
+Currently we are using the implicit non-renewable token route as outlined in the spotify API docs.

+* loginToSpotify()
+This creates a pup-up window to a secure spotify server which allows our users to sign into their accounts.
+After signning in a temporary token is generated to allow the user and our server access to the full features.

+* makeURL()
+creates the request url given the params set as const, only scopes is a var with is planning for future scope escalation integration.

 ### Server ENV variables: